Meeting Bot Real-time Transcription

 '

-Example create bot request with real-time transcription via webhook
+Example create bot request with real-time transcription via websocket

 curl --request POST \